Array ( )

 Yes you can, our shops at paintball centres stock additional paintballs, assorted snacks for purchase – we accept cash and debit or credit cards.

-All our venues provide drinks & snacks for purchase at the shop.
+Our venues do not provide lunch but do have drinks & snacks for purchase at the shop.

-If you book 40 or more players at national paintball centre, you will be entitled to a private game.
-Should you wish to arrange a private paintball game for less than 40 people, please contact our event co-ordinators on 0844 815 1755 and they will put a tailored package together for your group.
+If you book 50 or more players at a national paintball centre, you will be entitled to a private game.
+Should you wish to arrange a private paintball game for less than 50 people, please contact our event co-ordinators on 0208 629 0860 and they will put a tailored package together for your group.

 may bring certain items of your own paintball equipment to national paintball centres, however it is completely at the discretion of the Centre Manager whether you will be able to use them on the day of your event.
 Players can only use their own marker if they have arranged a private event, if it can operate from the gas canisters provided at the centre, and if it passes a chronograph test.
 We do not allow players to bring their own gas cylinders to the paintball centre.

 Alcohol is strictly prohibited at all paintball centres.
 Any players who have been drinking or appear to be under the influence will be excluded from the games and may be asked to leave the paintball centre.

 With the introduction of body armour and a built in padded collar in the combat suit provided at national paintball centres, players can play paintball in comfort and with increased protection - however you may come home with harmless bruises.
 Wearing long sleeve shirts and trousers will also go a long way to absorbing the impact of a paintball and reduce the risk of bruising.